sowmithnandan/StressModellingPackageTest/README (1).md

 1. For Goal 2, Target 2.4 we have build a bayesian model considering the dependent and independent variables for improving yield for rice and wheat crops.[Target 2.4 - Crop Yield Model](https://kdl.iiitb.ac.in/a3-1-crop-yield/)

-We considered intervening at **NPK Consumption** variable and simulated the intervention across Agro-climatic zones of Karnataka (In order to maximize the production from the available resources and prevailing climatic conditions, need-based, location specific technology needs to be generated.
-Delineation of agro-climatic zones based on soil, water, rainfall, temperature etc. is the first essential step for sustainable production.An “Agro-climatic zone” is a land unit in terms of major climates, suitable for a certain range of crops and cultivars.Agro-climatic conditions mainly refer to soil types, rainfall, temperature and water availability which influence the type of vegetations.)
+We considered intervening at **NPK Consumption** variable and simulated the intervention across Agro-climatic zones of Karnataka

 For details regarding implementation and results, please refer to the Collab notebook --> [Open in Colab](https://colab.research.google.com/drive/1wS3M9gEIb1UbWPoiXqMtnyW35dOBO1Tx?usp=sharing)